cgxeiji/picam/README.md

 * picam.RGB
 * picam.Gray

-The time between frames measured on a Raspberry Pi Zero W is between `180ms` to `210ms`.
+The time between frames, measured on a Raspberry Pi Zero W, is between `180ms` to `210ms`.

 ## Why this library?